| Read Time: 39 minutes

 February 1, 2024 – ATSDR Releases New Study

-The Agency for Toxic Substances and Disease Registry (ATSDR) released a study this week about the toxic water exposure at Camp Lejeune.
+The Agency for Toxic Substances and Disease Registry (ATSDR) released a study about the toxic water exposure at Camp Lejeune.
 In short, the study compared approximately 400,000 service members and members of their families who were diagnosed with cancer or similar conditions.
 Half of the individuals were stationed at Camp Lejeune and the other half were stationed at Camp Pendleton from the mid-1970’s to mid-1980’s.

 The study found that the group stationed at Camp Lejeune had about a 20% greater risk of developing certain types of cancer and other serious medical conditions including: